dnlhirata/tests-codeleap/README.md

 This is a coding test for Backend Developer job made to CodeLeap.

 * Used techologies: Django, Django REST Framework, PostgreSQL, React, TypeScript, Styled Components, ESLint, Prittier, Context API.

+### TODOs
-* Unittest with pytest for backend and jest for frontend will be added later
+* unittest (pytest and jest will be used)
+* frontend exceptions handling
+* fields validation
+* alerts on frontend (toast messages for better user experience)
+* signout page/button
+* authenticate routes (now user is pushed to pages without any validation)

 # Usage instructions
 1. Clone project to a directory of your preference